-- The University of Waterloo community is made up of people with a diverse range of backgrounds and lived experiences.
+- Speak to and about people and groups the way they want to be described.
+The University of Waterloo community is made up of people with a diverse range of backgrounds and lived experiences.
 Community members should have the opportunity to see themselves reflected in everything that we do.
 To accomplish this, ensure that Black, Indigenous, 2SLGBTQIA+, disabled people, or those belonging to other racialized, marginalized, and/or excluded groups are at the center of their own stories.
 The “Nothing About Us Without Us” principle should be at the forefront of everything that we do.

 - You must first get consent when featuring anyone in communication.
 People should share freely, with no obligation or pressure to disclose specific information.
 You should also share content with participants before publishing to ensure they are comfortable with how they are being depicted.

-- Ensure that consultation and review with subject matter experts occurs during both content and design development.
+- Ensure that consultation and review with subject matter experts/advocates and or people with lived experience occurs during both content and design development.
 Consider how the overall layout and composition (e.g., copy, photography, graphical elements) work together to create meaning.
 Consider if this may reinforce biases or stereotypes or convey a message that was not intended.

-- Inclusive communications do not demean people based on characteristics.
+- Conventional ways of speaking about marginalized groups such as Black people, disabled people, queer, trans, and nonbinary people, and others, often tend to demean and dehumanize us.
 It is critical to understand that certain terms have been used to belittle, oppress and erase the contributions of Black, Indigenous, 2SLGBTQIA+, disabled people and other racialized, marginalized, and/or excluded groups.
 Avoid the use of such terms.

-- Be mindful of unconscious bias.
+- Be mindful of unintentionally offending your audience.
+Your communication may not resonate as intended with audiences whose identities and lived experiences differ from yours.
+For example, you might unintentionally say something that could offend or hurt others.
 Unconscious bias can influence and impact communications.
-Having others with diverse backgrounds review your work can be helpful in eliminating biases and gaps.
 While this guide is useful strategy, additional training, workshops and other learnings will help you to identify and combat unconscious bias in communications.

 - Invest in developing strong, authentic and reciprocal relationships with Black, Indigenous, 2SLGBTQIA+, disabled people and other racialized, marginalized and/or excluded groups that promote shared power, cultural safety, knowledge, democracy and long-term reciprocity.